The Morality of Abortion.

-- If, after a woman has consulted with her physician and perhaps her spiritual advisor, has become fully informed about pregnancy, and has decided -- for whatever reason -- to seek an abortion, whether the government should step in, veto her decision, require her to complete the pregnancy, give birth, and choose whether to raise the child or have it adopted.
+- If, after a woman has consulted with her physician and perhaps her spiritual advisor, has become fully informed about pregnancy, and has decided -- for whatever reason -- to seek an abortion, whether the government should step in, veto her decision, and require her to complete the pregnancy, give birth, and choose whether to raise the child or have it adopted.
 The first question is a very personal decision.
 The second question generates intense levels of debate and occasional violence,

 In Canada, the abortion controversy continues, but at a much lower

 Commonly used terminology about pregnancy:

-There are commonly used terms that refer to different stages of the gestation process.
+The following are commonly used terms that refer to different stages of the gestation process.
 Unfortunately, not all groups define the terms in the same way: